 Most Embarrassing Moment…It was probably when I lost my swimsuit on a waterslide in Virginia Beach.
-It was right before school had let out for summer, so the place was pretty deserted (thank God!).
+It was right before school had let out for summer, so the place was pretty deserted (thank goodness!).
 I was really overweight back then and when I came down the slide, I came to a stop and a big whoosh of water came past me and pushed my swimsuit off and carried it a good 6 feet on the slide beyond me.
-The lifeguard would not look away.
-I kept praying she would.
 I was so embarrassed.
-But she watched me inch my way, legs locked and hand over the appropriate parts, down the slide to my swimsuit.
+I slowly inched my way, legs locked and hand over the appropriate parts, down the slide to my swimsuit.
 I struggled to put it on without showing anything, then left the place quickly afterwards.
 My friend, Doug, just laughed.
 Not my best day.

 Favorite Movies: Matrix, Mr. Destiny, Butterfly Effect, Vanilla Sky, Spanglish, Captain America: Winter Soldier